shawnbrown/datatest/docs/how-to/fuzzy-matching.rst

-If variation is an inherent, natural feature of the data and does not necessarily represent a defect, it may be appropriate to use :meth:`validate.fuzzy` instead of the allowance shown
+If variation is an inherent, natural feature of the data and does not necessarily represent a defect, it may be appropriate to use :meth:`validate.fuzzy` instead of the acceptance shown
 previously:

 .. code-block:: python